Implementing a Fast Pixel-Art Drawing Program

 The canvas_t

-struct can be viewed as the heart of the drawing
+struct can be viewed as the heart of the

-preferences and the clipboard.
+history, brush preferences and the clipboard.
 Some canvas_t

-optimizations which I will explain later.
+struct fields relate to optimizations which I will explain later.

 Despite what you might have heard, C is a high-level programming language.
 Throughout the source code, I’ve made excessive use of enums, arrays and function pointers.
 Think of that as a workaround to virtual functions, but strangely enough more elegant and performant, without the usual mess and nonsense introduced by object-oriented programming languages!

-The program features symmetry options, which can be enabled via flags.
+The program features symmetry options, which can be enabled via

+flags.
 The canvas_apply_brush

-function wraps around brush handlers (which
+function wraps around brush

-define shapes!) and shape fillers, which wrap around
+handlers (which define shapes!) and shape fillers, which wrap around

 canvas_set_pixel

 and thus define materials!
-Let's dive deeper by
+Let’s dive

-examining canvas_set_pixel
+deeper by examining canvas_set_pixel

-, the building block of all drawing
+, the building block of

-operations.
+all drawing operations.
 Although the implementation might initially seem

 unnecessarily complex, everything is essential to ensure optimal